 Partly occupied property relief

-A ratepayer is liable for the full non-domestic rate whether a property is wholly or only partly occupied.
-Where a property is partly occupied for a very short time the Council has discretion in certain circumstances to award relief on the unoccupied part.
+A ratepayer is liable for the full non-domestic rate even if the property is only partly occupied.
+Where a property is partly occupied for a very short time we have discretion to award relief on the unoccupied part.

-If you have an empty or a partly occupied property and want more information please:
+If you have an empty or a partly occupied property and want more information: